 Is Your Table Prefix Non-Standard?

 If you don’t know what a table prefix is, don’t worry.

-All you need to know is that by default WordPress uses “wp_”, and hackers know this.
+All you need to know is that by default WordPress uses “wp_”, and hackers know this too.
 Many of their attacks rely on this fact, and can be thwarted simply by using some other prefix.

 Is Your Admin Username Secure?

-By default WordPress creates an a user with full rights to your site and names it “admin”.
-Even though a manual install allows your to change the name, most people don’t.
+By default many 1-click installers create a WordPress user with full rights to your site and name it “admin”.

 Imagine how easy it makes it for hackers knowing that more than 90% of WordPress sites still use this account to access the dashboard.
 All they have to do is run a “brute force” script to crack the password – and anyone can get access to enough computing power to do that in under 24 hours these days.